 The past three weeks on our homestead have been all about fruit trees.
 When I placed my orders in February, perhaps I was a wee bit overzealous, and I ordered a lot of trees (18 to be exact), fruiting bushes (a modest 6) and raspberries (only 12!)
 Planting fruit trees is like a celebration of finally owning our little piece of land and an investment in the future, so the more the merrier, right?

 Well, sort of right.
 The thing about fruit trees is that you really need to take care siting and planting them.
-All winter long I’ve been placing markers at potential sites, reading books about orchard management (The Holistic Orchard is my favorite), and drooling over fruit tree catalogs (I ordered from One Green World and St. Lawrence Nurseries).
+All winter long I’ve been placing markers at potential sites, reading books about orchard management (One Green World and St. Lawrence Nurseries).
 Yet somehow, with all that dreaming and planning, I kind of neglected to think about how much time it takes to properly prepare a hole for planting.
 There is a popular saying in the orchard world, “Buy a $5 tree, but dig a $50 hole,” so here are our best tips on how to create a $50 hole for the best planting success.

 1) Prep time!
 First, prepare the planting site by first scraping and removing the sod in a 2-3 foot diameter circle.

 2) Dig deep!
 As you excavate your hole, move soil to piles; topsoil is moved to one pile, and subsoil to another.
 In our holes, the topsoil was rich and brown, while the subsoil was a heavy reddish clay.

 Trees and bushes were kept heeled into our big compost pile until we were ready to plant.

 4) Determine the proper depth for planting.
 We used a long stick across the hole so it was easy to determine the proper level at which to plant the tree.